How to Use TrendSpider

 This capability allows the user to see trends that other traders will almost certainly miss without extensive manual due diligence into each timeframes chart.
 It is our thesis that since most traders can only pay attention to one, maybe two, timeframes at a time, and since they are trying to analyze charts and trade at the same time, MFTA is an opportunity at gaining a significant edge in trendline analysis.

 TrendSpider attempts to approximate key support and resistance zones by taking the sum of all detected trendlines and an advanced heatmap generation algorithm we have developed.
-There are two ways to visualize support and resistance areas: Depth and Standard.
-We recommend Depth mode for a clearer picture of the strength of a price level.
+There are three ways to visualize support and resistance areas: Horizontal, Depth and Trends.
+We recommend Depth and Horizontal mode for a clearer picture of the strength of a price level.
+Areas of bright red mean lots of support and resistance.
+Lighter red means less support and resistance.

 TrendSpider will automatically detect trendline breakouts and highlight them on the chart for you.
 Breakouts require that one full candlestick close through a trendline on the timeframe of the chart you are looking at.
 For example, on the 5 minute chart, a 5 minute candlestick must close on the opposite side of the trendline from where it opened in order for a breakout to be detected.
 When identified, breakouts appear as circles on trendlines.
 Red circles indicate a breakdown, where stock opened above the line and closed below it.
 Green indicates a breakout, where price opens below and closes above.